EGPostema/DrawerDissect/README.md

 You have three options for processing images:

-#### I. Use Public FMNH Roboflow Models
+#### I. Use Public FMNH Roboflow Models (⚠️ DEFAULT)

-The simplest approach - just add your API keys & our pre-trained models!
+The simplest approach - just add your API keys!
 - Requires Roboflow & Anthropic APIs
-- Drawers organized by unit tray
+- Model names and versions are pre-filled by defaults
 - Modify these parts of `process_images.py`:

 **API Inputs**